firstpromoter/fpr-instructions/billing-providers/paddle.md

 To set the Webhooks, you will have to:

 1. Login to Paddle > Developer tools in the sidebar > Events > click on "+ Add new endpoint"
-2. Add the new field named "Webhook Endpoint URL" from FirstPromoter.
+2. Paste the "Webhook Endpoint URL" from FirstPromoter into the new field.

 The events required by FirstPromoter are **payment_succeeded**, **payment_refunded**, **subscription_payment_succeeded**, **subscription_payment_refunded** and **subscription_cancelled**, so please make sure these webhook events are enabled.